The Power of Visual Merchandising

 How easy would it be to get dressed if your closet was organized like your favorite boutique?
 Apply these simple merchandising strategies and I guarantee you'll feel more inspired to create original outfits out of the clothes you already own (and perhaps stop buying outfits you don't need from savvy retailers).

-5 Retailer Strategies to Apply to Your Closet
+5 Retailer Strategies to Turn Your Closet Into a Personal Boutique

 Strategy #1: Rationalize Inventory